 Advisory Board Members

-This conference wouldn’t be possible to happen without the support of many people, and we especially want to thank our Advisory Board Members.
+This conference would not be possible without the support of many people, but we would especially like to thank our Advisory Board Members for their invaluable support.